 Traditional story line, only an hour long so some things were dropped, obviously.
 Johnny Cash narrates the whole thing and had the only speaking role save his wife, June Carter Cash, who was Mary M. So instead of Jesus saying "I am the Way", Cash would say something like "And Jesus said many beautiful things like 'I am the Way'".
 At first this was kinda boring but I got the point later.
 I think maybe he was trying to maintain the fact that Jesus did not speak English.
 This become clearer during the "Cast the first stone" scene.
 During the part when Jesus is writing in the sand, he was writing in either Hebrew or Aramaic.

 While the movie was only an hour long but it didn't really feel like any *major* events were sacrificed for time, any more so than other movies.
 It probably would not be a good movie for people trying to get an in-depth understanding of the Gospels, though.
 The highlights of his teachings were covered but there weren't actual teaching scenes.
 There were a couple interesting "crowd scenes".
-During Palm Sunday and the Way of the Cross you could hear crowds but only see Jesus wandering down abondoned roads.I'm not sure what to make of that.
+During Palm Sunday and the Way of the Cross you could hear crowds but only see Jesus wandering down abandoned roads.I'm not sure what to make of that.
 Maybe it was trying to say that mentally Jesus had to walk those roads alone.
 I don't know, it was just kinda jarring to first see when you're so used to huge crowds.

 I did like that the movie respected Jesus' culture and religion.
-Cash outrights states that "Jesus was born a Jew."
+Cash outright states that "Jesus was born a Jew."
 That seems like a stupid thing for me to harp on but it is true and too often forgotten, IMO.
 If everyone really seriously thought about that then maybe anti-Semitism would die out, or at least take a major hit.

 The music was pretty good, I don't particularly like the style but that considered there were some down-right catchy tunes.